Information flow reveals prediction limits in online social activity

-To extrapolate beyond our data window, we fitted a nonlinear saturating function to the curves in Fig.~\ref{fig:introFig}D, (see \SM{} for details and validation of our extrapolation procedure).
-From fits to the raw data, we found a limiting predictability given the alters of $\Pi_{\infty} = 60.8\% \pm 0.691$\% (Fig.~\ref{fig:introFig}E).
-Of course, egos will not have an infinite number of alters, so a more plausible extrapolation point may be to Dunbar's number: $\Pi_{150} \approx 60.3$\%, within the margin of error for $\Pi_{\infty}$, indicating that saturation of predictive information has been reached.
+To extrapolate beyond our data window, we fitted a nonlinear saturating function to the curves in Fig.~\ref{fig:introFig}d, (see Supplementary Note 1.2 for details and validation of our extrapolation procedure).
+From fits to the raw data extrapolated to infinity, we found a limiting predictability given the alters of $\Pi_{\infty} = 60.8\% \pm 0.691$\% (95\% CIs) (Fig.~\ref{fig:introFig}e).
+Of course, egos will not have an infinite number of alters, so a more plausible extrapolation point may be to Dunbar's number: $\Pi_{150} = 60.3$\%, within the margin of error for $\Pi_{\infty}$, indicating that saturation of predictive information has been reached.
 Similarly, extrapolating the predictability including the ego's past gives $\Pi_{\infty} = 64.0\% \pm 1.54\%$ ($\Pi_{150} = 63.5\%$).

 These extrapolations showed that significant predictive information was available in the combined social ties of individual users of social media.
-In fact, there is so much social information that an entity with access to all social media data will have only slightly more potential predictive accuracy (${\approx}64\%$ in our case) than an entity which has access to the activities of an ego's alters but not to that ego (${\approx}61\%$).
-This may have distinct implications for privacy: if an individual forgoes using a social media platform or deletes her account, yet her social ties remain, then that platform owner potentially possesses $95.1\% \pm 3.36\%$ of the achievable predictive accuracy of the future activities of that individual.
+In fact, there is so much social information that an entity with access to all social media data will have only slightly more potential predictive accuracy (${\approx}64\%$ in our case) than an entity that has access to the activities of an ego's alters but not to those of that ego (${\approx}61\%$).
+This may have distinct implications for privacy: if an individual forgoes using a social media platform or deletes their account, yet their social ties remain, then, potentially, that platform owner still possesses $95.1\% \pm 3.36\%$ of the achievable predictive accuracy of the future activities of that individual.

 Two issues can affect the cross-entropy as a measure of information flow.
 The first is that the predictive information may be due simply to the structure of English: commonly repeated words and phrases will represent a portion of the information flow.
 The second is that of a common cause: egos and alters may be independently discussing the same concepts.
-This is particularly important on social media with its emphasis on current events~\cite{kwak2010twitter}.
+This is particularly important on social media with its emphasis on current events\cite{Kwak2010}.